kaikai354503/capstone-3/README.md

-# Capstone 3 – EasyShop (Dscription)
+# Capstone 3 – EasyShop (Description)

-ShopEngine is a robust, production-ready RESTful API.
+EasyShop is a robust, production-ready RESTful API.
 Built on the industry-standard Spring Boot framework, ShopEngine provides a secure, scalable backend architecture that bridges the gap between complex database management and seamless user experiences.

 ---